MySQL

 复制 MD 格式

-The MySQL connector supports all MySQL-protocol-compatible databases: ApsaraDB RDS for MySQL, PolarDB for MySQL, OceanBase (MySQL mode), and self-managed MySQL.
+The MySQL connector supports all databases that are compatible with the MySQL protocol, such as ApsaraDB RDS for MySQL, PolarDB for MySQL, OceanBase (MySQL mode), and self-managed MySQL.

 Important